notify-rs/notify/README.md

 Do be aware of the licensing difference.
 Notify is so far under [CC0][cc0].
 The `next` branch is instead under the [Artistic License 2.0][artistic].
-Pieces of the `next` branch brought to `main` are re-licensed under CC0, but the eventual plan is to be entirely Artistic License 2.0 code.
+Pieces of the `next` branch brought to `main` are dual-licensed under CC0, but the eventual plan is to be entirely Artistic License 2.0 code.
 The formal license change _will_ incur a major version bump.